kyren/piccolo/README.md

 The last point has benefits beyond safe garbage collection: it means that the entire VM *including* sequences of Lua -> Rust and Rust -> Lua callbacks is expressed in a sort of "stackless" or what is sometimes called "trampoline" style.
-The interpreter receives a `Sequence` state machine to execute and simply loops, calling `Sequence::step` until the operation is finished (and garbage collecting in-between the `step` calls).
+Rather than implementing the VM or callbacks with recursion and the Rust stack, VM executions and callbacks are constructed as `Sequence` state machines via combinators.
+The interpreter receives this `Sequence` to execute and simply loops, calling `Sequence::step` until the operation is finished (and garbage collecting in-between the `step` calls).
 This "stackless" style allows for some interesting concurrency patterns that are difficult or impossible to do using PUC-Rio Lua.